 Without an accurate record of your license counts, an IBM® audit failure is inevitable.
 You must maintain a record of every purchase – doing so will also help to avoid acquiring more licenses than are actually required.

 Every new license needs to be recorded at the point of purchase to avoid these problems in future.

 2. Failing to update records

-Many SAMs do record every license purchase, along with details of the initial installation.
+record every license purchase, along with details of the initial installation.
 But as computing needs change and software is moved – or acquired – these records need to be updated.
 Unfortunately, the upheaval of a major software redeployment means that paperwork is classified as being of secondary (or lower) importance.

 Where records are inaccurate, it becomes almost impossible to properly represent your company during an IBM® software audit.
 You will not be able to demonstrate where applications are installed, how many licenses are in use, or accurately answer any questions raised by the auditors.